 - A family-friendly tour of the Uffizi Gallery

-Disclosure: we were given free stays and experiences in exchange for some of the things mentioned in this blog post.
-We also paid for some of the experiences, trips and food ourselves.
-This post has been independently complied and everything included here is honestly recommended.
-This post also contains affiliate links.
+Disclosure: his post contains affiliate links.
 If you click on one of these and make a purchase I may earn some commission.
 This does not affect the price you pay.

 Planning a trip to Florence with kids?
 Why not save our family city guide for future reference.